muhammad-alamin1/52-problems-solutions-in-C/README.md

 6. Three separate number will be given.
 They have to be printed in small to large size
 7. There will be many numbers in a line.
 The numbers will have one or more space characters.
 Find out the total number of numbers in the line.
+8. A whole number is a number whose square root is a whole number
+9. Run Rate